What Is an Electric Actuator Valve

 • Seating Thrust or Actuating Force

 pounds (lbs) are used to measure the force of an actuator.
-The actuator must have enough force to overcome the pressure in the design so that the closing element can close and remain closed.
+The actuator must have sufficient force to overcome the pressure in the design, allowing the closing element to close and remain closed.

 • The number of turns